yggilabs/blog/docs/_drafts/greenlight.md

 <p>When a player character faces a challenging situation, you may be asked to make an action roll to resolve the outcome.
 Unlike some games, your character always does the thing it set out to do; however, the cost is still uncertain.</p>
 <p>When making an action roll, the player rolls the number of d6 indicated and chooses any die as the result.
 If the result is 4-6, it’s a success.
 If the result is 1-3, it’s a failure.</p>
 <blockquote>
-<p>Pro Tip: No dice? coins work too!
+<p>No dice? coins work too!
 Heads is success, tails is failure.</p>
 </blockquote>
 <h3 id="starting-the-game">Starting the Game</h3>
 <p>If this is your first session or, you are beginning a new series.
 Follow the steps in <a href="#the-season">The Season</a>.</p>